Opinion | How Democrats can shake voters loose from the GOP coalition

 Finally, Democrats would do well to claim the values mantle that Republicans have forfeited.
 Democrats remain the pro-democracy party — unlike the GOP, which wants to make it difficult to vote and easy to overturn elections that do not go its way.
 Democrats have crafted a pro-family agenda to lessen the burden on working parents, an agenda Republicans unanimously oppose in Congress.
 And Democrats are the pro-children party that wants to inoculate kids, fund quality education and ensure they learn the full story of American greatness and their civic responsibilities.

-That’s a values-base message that will cheer the Democratic base and give at least some voters in the GOP coalition pause about voting for the pro-Trump, plutocratic Republican Party.
+That’s a values-based message that will cheer the Democratic base and give at least some voters in the GOP coalition pause about voting for the pro-Trump, plutocratic Republican Party.